Denis Barberet

 Denis Barberet (1714–1770) was a French biologist and veterinarian.

-He was born in the wine-growing region of Bourgogne.
+He was born in the wine-growing region of Bourgogne which was then in the Province of Burgundy.
 He became a physician at the Faculty of Montpellier and travelled to Italy.
 In 1743 he established a medical practice at Dijon and then at Bourg-en-Bresse, before practising medicine from 1766 at Toulon and in the military as a doctor in the French Navy.
 He became known for his scientific memoirs recognized by various learned societies.
 He compiled comprehensive bibliographies of scientific memoirs and documents.